sofps/app-code-test/README.md

 **Code** : `500`

+### 3. Code improvements

+We want the project to follow good coding principles, the aim should be for the code to be testable, easy to maintain and easy to understand.
+Make sure you factor the time limit into your planning, prioritise bigger architectural refactorings over smaller style improvements.

+### 4. Tests

+At least one unit test that covers one of the usecases explained above.
+If you have enough time, bonus points are awarded if you write tests for each public function exposed by the class(es) that handle your business logic

 ## Nice to haves (optional):
 - Add nice animations
-- Improvements to code
-- Tests

-Spend two to four hours working on this assignment - make sure to finish the issues you start.
+Spend three to six hours working on this assignment - make sure to finish the issues you start.

 Put the code in a GitHub repository and send us the link (niklas.holmqvist@kry.se) when you're done.